 Let us guess.
 You’re here because you probably had a ‘gait analysis’ done at a shoe store and were advised to wear running shoes that ‘reduces’ or ‘corrects’ your pronation.

-To counter the exaggerated movement, the ‘medial-post’ was invented a few decades ago – which is a firmer wedge of foam over the inner midsole.
+To counter the exaggerated movement, the ‘medial-post’ was invented a few decades ago.
+This is a firmer wedge of foam on the inner midsole.
 The underlying theory was that the harder inner midsole prevents the foot from rolling excessively inwards.

 The bottomline is – modern-day stability running shoes with a medial-post are redundant.
 Perhaps vintage stability shoes were partially effective, but then those were ugly looking beasts with over-sized medial-posts.
 Now that’s a medial post.

 Midsole foams have come of age, so even neutral shoes are supportive enough.
 To nobody’s surprise, recent traditional stability shoe updates have evolved into supportive neutrals.
 Look no further than the New Balance Vongo or the Brooks Adrenaline GTS 20 for proof.

 So if traditional overpronation-control shoes are a relic of the past, then why does this buyer’s guide exist?